Department of Religious Studies

 An REL Honors focus (requiring a regular seminar designated as an Honors Seminar plus an Honors Thesis [REL 400]) is now available.
 If you would like to learn more about this opportunity, please speak with the REL advisor no later than your Junior year.

-Also, each Spring the Department hosts its own undergraduate research symposium, to highlight to work done by our students.
+Also, each Spring the Department hosts its own student research symposium, to highlight to work done by our students.

-Learn more about REL on the web at http://religion.ua.edu or visit the Department's blog (where faculty, students, and grads all regularly post); you can find us on Vimeo and you can visit the department on Facebook as well as find out information on our student association, or follow us on Twitter @StudyReligion and Instagram.
-Also, check out the Department's podcast.
+Learn more about REL on the web at http://religion.ua.edu or visit the Department's blog (where faculty, students, and grads all regularly post); you can find us on Vimeo and you can visit the department on Facebook as well as find out information on our student association, or follow us on Twitter/X @StudyReligion and Instagram.
+Also, check out the Department's podcast and network with us on LinkedIn.

 Faculty